'shard' Dialect

 attr-dict `:` type($input) `->` type($result)

-The accumulation element type is specified by the result type and it does not need to match the input element type.
-The input element is converted to the result element type before performing the reduction.
+The accumulation element type is determined by the result type and does not

 Attributes:

-: Indicates the reduction method.
+reduction: Indicates the reduction method.

 Example: